(All fields required)

 BS: Western Michigan University, Kalamazoo, MI, 2003.

 Pickler RH, McGrath J, Reyna B, Tubbs-Cooley HL, Lewis M, Best A, Wetzel P, McGrath J, Cone S. Effects of NICU environmental characteristics on preterm infant oral feeding.
 Research and Reports in Neonatology.
-Epub ahead of print.
-2013.
+2013;3:15-20.

-Tubbs Cooley H, Santucci G, Kang TI, Feinstein JA, Hexam KR, Feudtner C. Pediatric nurses’ individual and group assessments of palliative, end-of-life, and bereavement care.
+Tubbs-Cooley HL, Santucci G, Kang TI, Feinstein JA, Hexem KR, Feudtner C. Pediatric nurses’ individual and group assessment of palliative, end-of-life, and bereavement care.
 J Palliat Med.
-2011 Apr.
+2011;14:631-637.

 Director of Patient Safety Research, James M. Anderson Center for Health Systems Excellence